iot-da/iot-da.github.io/docs/Subjects/EDGE/Week6/imageRecognition.md

 	• class-C/
 ```

-## Assignment
+## Assignments
-* If you have finished all the steps mentioned before, you are ready to perform the task
+* If you have finished all the steps mentioned before, you are ready to perform the task.

-!!! note "Homework"
+* Taking into account the global situation with the pandemic and COVID-19, create an IoT system that detects if a person is wearing a medical mask using the CSI Camera

-	Create your own dataset with the **camera-capture** tool, for example a database with three objects:
+!!! danger "Assignment 1"
-               * No person
+	Create your own dataset with the **camera-capture** tool, for example a database with three objects: (1) No person, (2) Yourself, (3) Yourself with a medical mask worn.

-               * Yourself
+!!! danger "Assignment 2"
-               * Yourself with a medical mask wearn
+	Train the ResNet-18 Model with your own dataset.
+Note that apart from training, you should converting the Model to ONNX

-	Taking into account the global situation with the pandemic and COVID-19, create an IoT system that detects if a person is wearing a medical mask using an image classifier based on ResNet18 whose training can be carried out using a dataset created by yourself
+!!! danger "Assignment 3"
-**Please send a message to the professor as soon as you finished**
+	Invoke the inference with your model create by yourself.
+The IoT system should detect if a person is wearing a medical mask using an image classifier based on ResNet-18 using the CSI camera